suzaankhan/Todo-App/README.md

 # Responsive Todo App

 This is a responsive Todo application built using React and bootstrap css for the frontend, Express.js for the backend, and MongoDB for the database.
+Global state management is done using Context API and useReducer is also used at some places.
 It includes features such as:

 - User authentication with login and signup functionality.
 - Creating tasks even without logging in (tasks are saved only when logged in).